littlefs-project/littlefs/DESIGN.md

 After each update, we can find the most up to date value of data by looking at the revision count.

-Now consider what the blocks may look like if we suddenly loss power while changing the value of data to 5:
+Now consider what the blocks may look like if we suddenly lose power while changing the value of data to 5:
 ```
   block 1   block 2        block 1   block 2        block 1   block 2